PatrikMaki/whiteboard/README.md

 install python3
 install pip3
 pip3 install -r requirements.txt
+cd src
+python3 server_main.py #in a separate terminal

-start src/utils/protocol/server/serverv1.py in a separate terminal start src/guiv1.py in a separate terminal start test/testv1.py
+python3 client_main.py #in a separate terminal
+python3 ../test/testv1.py #in a separate terminal

 drawing to the first canvas will be hown on the second canvas.